futuregrid/manual/doc/source/genesis.rst

 implementation.
 GenesisII BES endpoints have been tested for interoperability against several grid software systems.
 You will need to contact the developer/vendor of your system to determine if their software is compatible with GenesisII.
-Depending on your system works, you will either need to contact your grid system administrator to have him/her add the Futuregrid GenesisII BES endpoints or you will need to provide a reference to the endpoints to the client tooling.
+Depending on how your system works, you will either need to contact your grid system administrator to have him/her add the Futuregrid GenesisII BES endpoints or you will need to provide a reference of the endpoints to the client tooling.
 In either case, the information you or your grid administrator needs is included in the section above (`Connecting to the GenesisII BES Endpoints <#Connecting%20To%20GenesisII%20BES%20Endpoints>`__).